karmakarmala/design-patterns/README.md

 ### Related Patterns

-Below are some design patterns that can be implemented as a singleton:

-- Abstract Factory Pattern
-- Builder Pattern
-- Prototype Pattern
-- State Pattern
+- Abstract Factory Pattern : A Singleton can be implemented using the Abstract Factory pattern to ensure that only one instance of the factory is created.
+- Builder Pattern : The Builder pattern can be used to create complex Singleton objects with multiple configuration options.
+- Prototype Pattern : The Prototype pattern can be used to create new instances of a Singleton object by cloning an existing instance.
+- State Pattern : The State pattern can be used to change the behavior of a Singleton object based on its internal state.

 ## Factory Method Pattern